aospapp/aosp/external/curl/docs/TheArtOfHttpScripting.md

  A single curl command line may involve one or many URLs.
 The most common case is probably to just use one, but you can specify any amount of URLs.
 Yes any.
-No limits. you will then get requests repeated over and over for all the given URLs.
+No limits.
+You will then get requests repeated over and over for all the given URLs.

- Example, send two GETs:
+ Example, send two GET requests:

     curl http://url1.example.com http://url2.example.com